Will-Olsen/cv/index.md

 ---
 layout: cv
-title: Isaac Newtons's CV
+title: William Manning Olsen
 ---
-# Isaac Newton
-Physicist, Mathematician, Cambridge professor.
+# William Manning Olsen
+Pharmacist, Pharmacy Ethicist, Lecturer.

 <div id="webaddress">
-<a href="isaac@applesdofall.org">isaac@applesdofall.org</a>
+<a href="williamhinton99@gmail.com">williamhinton99@gmail.com</a>
-| <a href="http://en.wikipedia.org/wiki/Isaac_Newton">My wikipedia page</a>
+| <a href="https://williamolsen.substack.com/">My substack page</a>
 </div>

 ## Currently

-Standing on the shoulders of giants
+Lecturer and Senior Research Officer (Level B) at the School of Pharmacy and Pharmaceutical Sciences at the University of Queensland.

 ### Specialized in

-Laws of motion, gravitation, minting coins, disliking [Robert Hooke](http://en.wikipedia.org/wiki/Robert_Hooke)
+Research at the intersection of pharmacy practice and bioethics.

 ### Research interests

-Cooling, power series, optics, alchemy, planetary motions, apples.
+Normative ethics, pharmacy practice, professional responsibility, philosophy of responsibility.

 ## Education

-`1654-1660`
-__The King's School, Grantham.__
+`2014-2018`
+__Bachelor of Pharmacy (Honours)__
+Major in Clinical and Experimental Therapeutics
+The University of Queensland

 `June 1661 - now`
 __Trinity College, Cambridge__